reva243/Mastering_Networking_Concepts-Projects/README.md

 # Mastering_Networking_Concepts-Projects

-Project #1: IPsec tunnel with VPN
+Project #1: <a href=https://github.com/reva243/Mastering_Networking_Concepts-Projects/tree/main/IPsec%20tunnel%20with%20VPN>IPsec tunnel with VPN</a>

 Tried my hand at making an IPsec VPN for one company to connect to another company's network.
 By also emphasizing this to be secure, it has been encrypted and authenticated over the internet.
 Highlights the CIA triad as well.